varunmankal/Tivix-Coding-Task/README.md

  -----------------------------------------------------------

  What does this application do?
- a.
-Lists all the exsiting posts, latest post being the first.
+ * Lists all the exsiting posts, latest post being the first.
- b.
-Creates a new post by clicking create button on the top right corner of the home page.
+ * Creates a new post by clicking create button on the top right corner of the home page.
- c.
-Edits the post by clicking on the post and then click the edit button on the top right corner.
+ * Edits the post by clicking on the post and then click the edit button on the top right corner.
- d.
-Full details of the post:title, description and date.
+ * Full details of the post:title, description and date.

  Implementation details:
  ------------------------------------------------------------